narumij/swift-ac-collections/Documentation/RedBlackTreeMultiMap.md

 `RedBlackTreeDictionary` is suitable when each key is associated with a single value while key ordering needs to be maintained and ordered searches are required.

-`RedBlackTreeMultiMap` is suitable when multiple values need to be associated with the same key while maintaining key order and supporting key-range searches.
+`RedBlackTreeMultiMap` is suitable when multiple values need to be associated with the same key, while maintaining key order and directly working with the group of elements for a key as a range view.

-If you only need to group multiple values by key, and do not need each key-value pair to behave as an independent sorted element, a representation such as `Dictionary<Key, [Value]>` may be more appropriate.
+If you only need to group multiple values by key, and do not need each key-value element to behave as an independent sorted element, a representation such as `Dictionary<Key, [Value]>` may be more appropriate.